 Big Elm Rehabilitation & Living Centers is located in Kannapolis, North Carolina.
-We gave this nursing home an overall grade of B+.
-A grade in this range requires favorable marks in most areas.
+We gave this nursing home an overall grade of B. A grade in this range requires solid marks in most areas.
 This nursing home definitely has plenty of good features.
 This nursing home was stronger in some categories than others, but it did not have any weak links in any of our major categories discussed below.
 More information about these categories can be found below.

 Big Elm Rehabilitation & Living Centers

 - Nursing Home

 Updated Apr 1, 2023 by Nick Lata